MicrosoftDocs/OfficeDocs-O365ITPro/yammer/get-started-with-yammer/newyammer-faq.md

 **Q: Can users get to the new Yammer preview without administrator changes?**

-A: A Microsoft 365 admin can control whether or not users in their organization can see the toggle to opt into the new Yammer experience.
+A: A global admin can control whether or not users in their organization can see the toggle to opt into the new Yammer experience.
 But users will always be able to access web.yammer.com while the new Yammer is in the public preview phase.
 If your organization wants to remove all access to the new Yammer during the preview phase, you will need to [contact Microsoft support](https://docs.microsoft.com/microsoft-365/admin/contact-support-for-business-products?view=o365-worldwide&tabs=online).

 **Q: I don’t want to enable the new experience for my production Yammer network yet.
 How can I test out the new toggle?**